A Summary Report lists a summary of the data you choose to include, with record names, titles, subtotals and other summary information.

 Columns - These will be the columns of your report and the field names will be shown as the column headers.

 Row groups - The fields you select here will create row groups of data within your report.
 These will create a column for each row group, but you can hide or remove it if you like. - Please see the section on Customizing Report Fields (below) for further information).
+Note: When grouping by a date field, any date fields that contains a time stamp will not be able to be grouped by date format 'day'

 Here is what the above configuration would look like as a printable report: